 Railroad Park is planned to replace 54 parking spaces within the parking lot adjacent to Depot Street just south of the train platform.
 The concept design for this park space focuses on an active park with play equipment designed to serve younger children and families.
 Through input received during the outreach.
 Staff and consultants were encouraged to focus on making the park active and exciting, and the play equipment is a reflection of that.
 The concepts provide for wifi connection and electronic device charging stations.
 The existing train station shop would also complement and support the active design of the park.

 Third Street Creek Park

 The Third Street Creek Park will be constructed on the north side of West Third Street in the City owned property that has been planned as a park for some time.
 This park and access to the Nob Hill Trail Park are unique in that they would be constructed next to existing residences.
 The park will utilize the area's natural features to provide a welcoming park area just steps away from the City's downtown.
 Benches, tables and pathways will be included as well as potential recreation features that are more passive in nature.
-The design of the park includes the use of two properties currently owned by the Santa Clara Valley Water District.
+The design of the park includes the use of two properties formerly owned by the Santa Clara Valley Water District.
 One of these parcels will provide a walking path to Second Street and the other will serve to enhance the park gateway at the Third Street Bridge.
-The Water District is actively working with the City in the evaluation of potentially transferring these properties to the City for park use.